openhab/openhab-alexa/USAGE.md

         * true (default if omitted)
         * false
   * `ChannelController.channel`
     * Items that represent a channel.
 A channel mapping may be specified in metadata parameters allowing channel request by name.
-(All channel name mappings must be in uppercase)
     * Supported item type:
       * Number
       * String